KarthikL1729/UG1-Term-3/SP2021/fafereport.md

 - heightrounded
 ...

-## Project summary
+## Abstract

-This paper discusses an efficient alternative for the consistent sampling and reconstruction of a signal.
+This paper (originally authored by Akira Hirabayashi) discusses an efficient alternative for the consistent sampling and reconstruction of a signal.

 The major criterion here for reconstruction of signals is consistency.
 This refers to the reconstruction having the same measurements as the original when measured using the same sampling functions.

-The sampling functions and reconstruction fucntions are considered to be linearly independent.
+The sampling functions and reconstruction functions are considered to be linearly independent.

 In this paper, the case where we have the same number of sampling functions and reconstruction functions is discussed.

 The coefficients of the reconstruction functions are traditionally obtained from the samples by using inner products.
 This process involves matrix inversion.

 The process of inverting a matrix with large amounts of data can be very troublesome and complex.
 This paper proposes an efficient method to compute the coefficients of consistent reconstruction without involving matrix inversion when we are dealing with shift invariant sampling and shift invariant functions.

-This method uses the FFT, which is an $O(NlogN)$ operation to achieve a lower complexity.
+This method uses the spectral decomposition into known matrices and the FFT, which is an $O(NlogN)$ operation to achieve a lower complexity.

 The signals considered here belong to the Hilbert space $H = L^2(0, l)$.